LauSmi/code-refactor/README.md

 # website code refactor

 Prework Study Guide Webpage
 Description

 This website is a code refactor assignment where I used the "scout rule" to leave the code in better condition than when I found it.
 I made the code more semantic and added alt tags for screen readers.
+Original code was provided by University of Minnesota bootcamp program.
+Refactoring of code was done under guidance of my tutor James Campagnoni.

 Screenshot:
 ![Screenshot of the Horiseon webpage](./assets/images/horiseon.png)